 The key to making sure that your claim for child injury compensation achieves its full potential is to contact a personal injury solicitor.
 A solicitor who specialises in this type of claims will be able to help get the maximum compensation payout possible for what can be a complex and often complicated type of claim.

+Making a compensation claim can seem daunting, so we’ve compiled some tips on making child personal injury claims.
 If your child is injured in an accident caused by somebody else, you can make the claims process easier by gathering evidence.
 This needs to show who was responsible for the accident, how it took place and what injuries were sustained.
 To help achieve this you could:

 - Collect photographs or videos of the scene of the accident.
 Ideally, this should happen as soon as possible and before anything has been moved away.